-where $\mathrm{Sym}(n)$ denotes the symmetric group of order $n$.
+where $\mathrm{S}_n$ denotes the symmetric group of order $n$ and $\mathrm{sgn}(\rho )$ is the signum function which is $1$ for even permutations and $-1$ for odd permutations.
 One can replace $\Delta(is)\sgn(\rho)$ by $\Delta(-\partial_{x})$ as its action on the Fourier terms yields the proper polynomial in $s$.
-The interchange of the derivatives with $s$-integral is allowed, because $\f f_\diag$ is in $L^1(\mathbb{R}^n)$ resulting from the differentiability of $f_\diag$ and the phases do not change this fact.
+The interchange of the derivatives with the $s$-integral is allowed, because $\f f_\diag$ is in $L^1(\mathbb{R}^n)$ resulting from the differentiability of $f_\diag$ and the phases do not change this fact.
 The remaining $s$-integral is an inverse multivariate Fourier transform of $\f f_\diag$, so that we eventually have